natewallace/angular2-inline/README.md

 ## language-vscode-javascript-angular2
 This package is a language extension for Microsoft Visual Studio Code.
-It extends the javascript and typescript colorizers to add Angular2 specific highlighting for inline templates and style sheets.
+It extends the javascript and typescript colorizers to add Angular2 specific highlighting for inline templates and stylesheets.

 When you define an inline template or inline style sheet using the backtick character(`` ` ``) the content will be highlighted.